svoop/minitest-substitute/README.md

   end

   describe 'sustituted version' do
-    with '@version', on: Config do
+    substitute '@version', on: Config do
       version   # set using "let" above
     end